normalwalrus/speaker_identification/README.md

     1. Embeddings from all 3 ResNet Models
     2. Embeddings from ECAPA and Wav2Vec2 Models
     3. Embeddings from Most of the models

+To start the gradio app, run the app.py file
+- python3 src/app.py